kazumaki/facebook-clone/README.md

 ## Ideas for improvement

-- Make the design looks more like the real Facebook.
+- Make the design looks more like the real Facebook
-- Add a real-time messaging system.
+- Add a real-time messaging system
-- Add an option for users to upload a profile image.
+- Add an option for users to upload a profile image

 ## Built With

-- Ruby language,
+- Ruby language
-- Ruby on Rails framework,
+- Ruby on Rails framework
 - Vscode for coding
 - Rubocop for Validation